 Each Party shall provide, within its capabilities, resources for those national activities that are intended to achieve the objectives of this Convention, taking into account national policies, priorities, plans, and programmes.

-Such resources may include domestic funding through relevant policies, development strategies and national budgets, and bilateral and multilateral funding, as well as private sector investment and contributions.
+Such resources may include domestic funding through relevant policies, [, primary plastic polymer fees, extended producers responsibility schemes,] development strategies and national budgets, and bilateral and multilateral funding, as well as private sector investment and contributions.